nwk6661/HQTriviaPractice/README.md

 You can pull the questions yourself with the python tool I have written here: https://github.com/nwk6661/HQBuffScraper

 I am bad at GUIs so feel free help.

+To run it, Download precompiled jar from releases and java, and run the following command in the directory you unzipped to:
+`java -jar HQPractice.jar`